 11+ scholarships are awarded for the duration of the student’s studies at NLCS, though they are reviewed at the end of Year 11 to ensure students are taking full advantage of the programme.
 16+ scholarships are awarded for the duration of the student’s 6th Form studies.

 A NUMBER OF MUSIC SCHOLARSHIPS ARE AWARDED AT 11+ ON THE BASIS OF MERIT.
-GIRLS MUST MEET THE REQUIRED STANDARS AND PASS THE ENTRANCE EXAMINATION.
+GIRLS MUST MEET THE REQUIRED STANDARDS AND PASS THE ENTRANCE EXAMINATION.
 SCHOLARSHIPS ARE AWARDED FOLLOWING AN AUDITION BY THE MUSIC DEPARTMENT.

 Candidates must already be at the standard equivalent to ABRSM or Trinity Grade 5 distinction or above on their first instrument.